TelmoFari/model-complex/README.md

 * TensorFlow and Keras: For providing the deep learning framework that made the development of this model possible.
 * Scikit-learn: For its indispensable machine learning tools.

 Feel free to adapt this project to your needs.
-Making necessary changes to files
+Making necessary changes to files.